 Cholesterol: Clinical studies have shown magnesium to lower total serum cholesterol and lower elevated triglycerides levels.
 It decreases the “bad” LDL cholesterol and raises the “good” HDL cholesterol.

-Asthma: Numerous studies show that those who suffer asthma have lower levels of intracellular magnesium than non-asthma sufferers.
+Asthma: Numerous studies show that those who suffer from asthma have lower levels of intracellular magnesium than non-asthma sufferers.
 In a clinical study, 400 mg of daily magnesium supplementation was given to asthma patients.
 After three weeks, the group experienced a significant reduction in symptoms, including less wheezing.

 Migraines: Numerous studies show a direct link between those who suffer migraine headaches and low levels of magnesium.
 In their book What Your Doctor may Not Tell You about Migraines, Alexander Mauskop and Barry Fox reported: “A group of 3,000 patients given 200 mg of magnesium daily had an 80% reduction in their migraine symptoms.”